Bamjr/riasec/README.md

-# 🌊 RIASEC Personality Test Website
+# 🌊 RIASEC-Based Personality Assessment Website Development

-เว็บไซต์สำหรับประเมินบุคลิกภาพตามทฤษฎี **RIASEC (Holland Codes)**
+An interactive website for personality assessment based on the **RIASEC (Holland Codes)** theory.
-พัฒนาในรูปแบบ **Interactive Storytelling** เพื่อให้ผู้ใช้งานตัดสินใจผ่านสถานการณ์สมมติ
-แทนการตอบคำถามแบบเดิม ๆ
+The assessment is designed using **interactive storytelling**, allowing users to make decisions in simulated situations
+instead of answering traditional rating-scale questions.

-🔗 ทดลองใช้งานเว็บไซต์:
+🔗 Live Website:
 👉 https://bamjr.github.io/riasec/

-## 📌 เกี่ยวกับโครงงาน (About This Project)

-โครงงานนี้เป็นส่วนหนึ่งของรายวิชา **กิจกรรมการเรียนรู้สู่โครงงาน (Project Based Learning)**
-โรงเรียนบดินทรเดชา (สิงห์ สิงหเสนี) ปีการศึกษา 2568

-**ชื่อโครงงาน:**
-การพัฒนาเว็บไซต์สำหรับประเมินบุคลิกภาพตามทฤษฎี RIASEC ของ John L. Holland

-เว็บไซต์ถูกออกแบบมาเพื่อช่วยให้ผู้ใช้งาน
-- เข้าใจความสนใจและแนวโน้มทางอาชีพของตนเอง
-- ใช้ผลลัพธ์เป็นแนวทางในการวางแผนการเรียน การทำงาน และการพัฒนาตนเอง

-## 🧠 ทฤษฎีที่ใช้: RIASEC (Holland Codes)

-RIASEC เป็นทฤษฎีความสนใจทางอาชีพที่แบ่งบุคลิกภาพออกเป็น 6 ประเภท ได้แก่

-- **R – Realistic**: ชอบลงมือปฏิบัติ ใช้เครื่องมือ
-- **I – Investigative**: ชอบคิด วิเคราะห์ ทดลอง
-- **A – Artistic**: ชอบความคิดสร้างสรรค์ ศิลปะ
-- **S – Social**: ชอบช่วยเหลือและทำงานกับผู้อื่น
-- **E – Enterprising**: ชอบเป็นผู้นำ การโน้มน้าว
-- **C – Conventional**: ชอบงานเป็นระบบ ระเบียบ ข้อมูล

-เว็บไซต์จะประมวลผลการตัดสินใจของผู้ใช้งานในแต่ละสถานการณ์
-แล้วสรุปผลออกมาเป็นรูปแบบบุคลิกภาพตาม RIASEC

-## 🎮 แนวคิดการออกแบบเว็บไซต์

-- ใช้ **การเล่าเรื่อง (Story-based Assessment)** แทนคำถามแบบให้คะแนน
-- ผู้ใช้งานเลือกการกระทำในสถานการณ์สมมติ
-- ทุกการตัดสินใจมีน้ำหนักคะแนนที่เชื่อมโยงกับ RIASEC
-- แสดงผลลัพธ์เป็นข้อความที่เข้าใจง่ายและนำไปใช้ได้จริง
-- รองรับทั้ง **คอมพิวเตอร์และโทรศัพท์มือถือ**

-## 🧪 การทดลองใช้งานและผลลัพธ์

-เว็บไซต์ถูกทดลองใช้กับกลุ่มตัวอย่างแบบสมัครใจจำนวน **50 คน**
-ผลการประเมินความพึงพอใจโดยรวมอยู่ในระดับ **มากที่สุด**

-- ค่าเฉลี่ยความพึงพอใจ: **4.745 / 5**
-- ผู้ใช้งานเห็นว่าเว็บไซต์ใช้งานง่าย เนื้อเรื่องน่าสนใจ และผลลัพธ์เข้าใจได้ชัดเจน
+## 📌 About This Project

+This project is part of the **Project Based Learning (PBL)** program
+at **Bodindecha (Sing Singhaseni) School**, Academic Year 2025.

+**Project Title:**
+RIASEC-Based Personality Assessment Website Development
+(Based on John L. Holland’s RIASEC Theory)

+The website aims to help users:
+- Understand their interests and personality tendencies
+- Use the assessment results as guidance for educational planning, career exploration, and self-development

+## 🧠 Theoretical Background: RIASEC (Holland Codes)

+RIASEC is a career interest theory developed by **John L. Holland**, classifying individuals into six personality types:

+- **R – Realistic**: Practical, hands-on, tool-oriented
+- **I – Investigative**: Analytical, scientific, problem-solving oriented
+- **A – Artistic**: Creative, expressive, imaginative
+- **S – Social**: Cooperative, helpful, people-oriented
+- **E – Enterprising**: Leadership, persuasion, decision-making oriented
+- **C – Conventional**: Organized, systematic, data-oriented

+The system analyzes user decisions across multiple scenarios
+and summarizes the results as a RIASEC personality profile.

+## 🎮 Website Design Concept

+- Uses **story-based assessment** instead of conventional questionnaires
+- Users make choices within simulated situations
+- Each decision contributes weighted scores mapped to RIASEC dimensions
+- Results are presented in a clear, practical, and easy-to-understand format
+- Fully responsive for both **desktop and mobile devices**

+## 🧪 Evaluation and Results

+The website was tested by **50 voluntary participants** from Bodindecha School.

+**Overall satisfaction level:** Highest
+- Average satisfaction score: **4.745 / 5**
+- Users reported that the website is easy to use, engaging, and provides clear results

+## 🛠 Technologies Used

+- **HTML** – Website structure
+- **CSS** – Layout and visual design
+- **JavaScript** – Interactivity and assessment logic
+- **Figma** – UX/UI design
+- **GitHub & GitHub Pages** – Version control and deployment

 ## 📜 License

-โครงงานนี้จัดทำเพื่อการศึกษา
-สามารถนำไปใช้เป็นแนวทางในการเรียนรู้หรือพัฒนาต่อยอดได้
-โดยกรุณาอ้างอิงที่มา
+This project was developed for educational purposes.
+It may be used as a reference or extended for learning and development,
+provided that proper attribution is given.